openprov/ssi-consultancy/InteroperabilityTestHarness.md

 This choice solely affects Travis CI and Jenkins configuration.

 The example jobs written for Travis CI and Jenkins use the stable branches from GitHub.

+### Python versions

+Test harness code and unit tests run under both Python 2.7.6 and 3.4.0.

+This allows ProvPy to be tested under both Python 2 and Python 3.

+Within Travis CI the job configuration can specify both 2.7 and 3.4.

+Within Jenkins, separate jobs can be set up to use the correct version of Python.

 ### Triggering test runs